bluescarni/piranha/doc/sphinx/math_cos.rst

    :return: :math:`\cos\left( x \right)`.

-   :exception unspecified: any exception thrown by the call operator of :cpp:class:`piranha::math::cos_impl`.
+   :exception unspecified: any exception thrown by the call operator of :cpp:class:`piranha::cos_impl`.

 Concepts
 --------

 .. cpp:concept:: template <typename T> piranha::CosineType

-   This concept is satisfied if :cpp:func:`piranha::math::cos()` can be called with an argument of type ``T``.
+   This concept is satisfied if :cpp:func:`piranha::cos()` can be called with an argument of type ``T``.
 Specifically, this concept will be satisfied if

    .. code-block:: c++

-      piranha::math::cos(x)
+      piranha::cos(x)

    is a valid expression, where ``x`` is a reference to const ``T``.